Loretta Young: 1940–1952: Career breakthrough

-In 1950 she reunited with Clark Gable for the romantic comedy Key to the City.
-During production of the film, Gable visited the Young household and spoke with his, and Young's, natural daughter, Judy Lewis, for the only time in Lewis' life.
-Lewis was fifteen at the time and did not know of Gable's role in her conception.
-The next year she starred in the melodrama Cause for Alarm!
-(1951) and the comedy Half Angel (1951), followed by Columbia Pictures' film noir Paula (1952).
-Also in 1952 she starred in the romance drama Because of You from Universal Pictures.

-1953–1961: Television stardom
+1953–1961: The Loretta Young Show

-Young hosted and starred in the well-received half-hour anthology television series Letter to Loretta (soon retitled The Loretta Young Show), which was originally broadcast from 1953 to 1961.
+Starting in 1953, Young hosted and acted in the half-hour anthology television series Letter to Loretta (later retitled as The Loretta Young Show) on the National Broadcasting Corporation (NBC).
 She earned three Primetime Emmy Awards and a Golden Globe Award for the program.
-Her trademark was a dramatic entrance through a living room door in various high-fashion evening gowns.
-She returned at the program's conclusion to offer a brief passage from the Bible or a famous quote that reflected upon the evening's story.
-(Young's introductions and concluding remarks were not re-run on television because she legally stipulated that they not be, as she did not want the dresses she wore in those segments to make the program seem dated.)
+Her trademark introduction of each episode showed her walking onto a living room set wearing a high-fashion evening gown.
+At the conclusion of the episode, she returned to offer a brief Bible passage or a famous quote that reflected upon the evening's story.
+In her contract, Young stipulated that the introductions and concluding remarks of each episode be cut for reruns.
+Her reason was that she did not want the gowns to date the episodes.

-The show ran in prime time on NBC for eight years, the longest-running primetime network program hosted by a woman up to that time.
-The program was based on the premise that each drama was an answer to a question asked in her fan mail.
-The title was changed to The Loretta Young Show during the first season (as of the episode of February 14, 1954), and the "letter" concept was dropped at the end of the second season.
-Toward the end of the second season, Young was hospitalized as a result of overwork, which required a number of guest hosts and guest stars; her first appearance in the 1955–1956 season was for the Christmas show.
-From then on, Young appeared in only about half of each season's shows as an actress, and served as the program's host for the remainder.
+The Loretta Young Show was originally based on the premise that each drama answered a question from Young's fan mail.
+The program title was changed to The Loretta Young Show during season one (as of the episode of February 14, 1954).
+The "letter" concept was dropped from the series at the end of season two.
+Toward the end of season two, Young was hospitalized as a result of overwork.
+The network then replaced her with guest hosts and guest stars; Young's first appearance in the 1955–1956 season was for the Christmas show.
+For the remaining seasons, Young acted in half the episodes and hosted the remainder.
+The Loretta Young Show ran in prime time for eight years, the longest-running primetime network program hosted by a woman up to that time.

-Minus Young's introductions and conclusions, the series was re-run as the Loretta Young Theatre in daytime by NBC from 1960 to 1964.
-It also appeared in syndication into the early 1970s, before being withdrawn.
+After The Loretta Young Show ended it first run, NBC repackaged it for daytime viewing as the Loretta Young Theatre from 1960 to 1964.
+As per the contract, the introductions and final remarks were deleted.
+The series also appeared in syndication into the early 1970s, before being withdrawn.
 In 1972, a jury in Los Angeles awarded Young $550,000 in a lawsuit against NBC for breach of contract.
-Filed in 1966, the suit contended that NBC had allowed foreign television outlets to re-run old episodes of The Loretta Young Show, without excluding, as agreed by the parties, the opening segment in which Young made her entrance.
-Young testified that her image had been damaged by portraying her in "outdated gowns".
+Filed in 1966, the suit contended that NBC had allowed foreign television outlets to rerun episodes without cutting the introductions.
+Young testified that showing her in "outdated gowns" had damaged her image.
 She had sought damages of $1.9 million.